-The market is in the Marolles, traditionally the working-class district of Brussels where you can still hear the Marolles dialect based on Flemish.
+The market is in the Marolles, traditionally the working-class district of Brussels where you can still hear the Marolles dialect, which is based on Flemish.
 From a thriving area for artisans in the 17th century to a slum in the 1870s, Marolles started to become fashionable in the 1980s.
 Walk along the two roads that lead to the square (Rue Blaes and Rue Haute) for an eclectic mix of antique and junk shops, bars and restaurants.

 Marvel at the City's Art Nouveau Heritage

-Brussels has beautiful Art Nouveau buildings, constructed at the turn of the 19th century.
-You can buy an excellent brochure at the Brussels Tourist Office, which covers the city center and surrounding districts.
-Better still, take a guided walk in English from ARAU which will lead you through the streets, pointing out houses with those famous swirling, sinuous balconies, elaborate doorways and, high up under the eaves, panels of mosaics that catch the sun.
+Brussels has beautiful Art Nouveau buildings, which were largely constructed at the turn of the 19th century.
+You can buy an excellent brochure at the Brussels Tourist Office, which covers the architecture of the city center and surrounding districts, or you can take a guided walking tour in English from ARAU, which will lead you through the streets, pointing out houses with those famous swirling, sinuous balconies, elaborate doorways and, high up under the eaves, panels of mosaics that catch the sun.